synthetic-microstructures/synthetmic/README.md

     ```

 ### Running examples
-We createed a command line interface (cli) for recreating some of the examples provided in the this [paper](https://www.tandfonline.com/doi/full/10.1080/14786435.2020.1790053) (and lots more!).
+We created a command line interface (cli) for recreating some of the examples provided in the this [paper](https://www.tandfonline.com/doi/full/10.1080/14786435.2020.1790053) (and lots more!).

 To check the available commands in the cli, run